beaverbuilder/documentation/beaver-builder/styles/colors/add-a-color-palette-to-the-beaver-builder-editor.md

 Don't use the hashtag (#) symbol with the hex values in this Beaver Builder code.
 :::

-:::tip **Tip**
+:::tip
-You can also [add color presets to the Customizer settings](/bb-theme/defaults-for-styles/colors/add-color-presets-to-customizer.md) in the Beaver Builder child theme.
+You can also [add color presets to the Customizer settings](/bb-theme/defaults-for-styles/colors/add-color-presets-to-customizer) in the Beaver Builder child theme.
 :::